quantum-tinkerer/pymablock/docs/source/tutorial/induced_gap_tutorial.md

 # Induced gap and crossed Andreev reflection

-**Important aspects:**
+This tutorial demonstrates how to efficiently use big numerical Hamiltonians, and how _Lowdin_ integrates with [Kwant](https://kwant-project.org/).
-* Demonstrate how the package applies to big numerical Hamiltonians
+As an example, we will consider a tight binding model of a quantum dot and a superconductor with a tunnel barrier in between.

-* Demonstrate how it integrates with Kwant.
+Let's start by importing the necessary packages

 ```{code-cell} ipython3
 import tinyarray as ta